Right to sit: Philippines

-On April 15, 1952, the Congress of the Philippines passed Republic Act No. 679, a provision of which granted workers the right to sit.
+On April 15, 1952, the Congress of the Philippines passed Republic Act No. 679, a provision of which granted women workers and child workers the right to sit.
 The act stipulated that it "shall be the duty of every employer...to provide seats proper for women and children and permit them to use such seats when they are free from work and during working hours, provided they can perform their duties in this position without detriment to efficiency."
-The law was later repealed on May 1, 1974 by Presidential Decree No. 442.
+Republic Act No. 679 was repealed on May 1, 1974, by Presidential Decree No. 442, which maintained the right to sit provision for women workers but omitted mention of child workers.

 In 2014, House Bill 5258, titled "Right to Sit Down on the Job Act of 2014", was introduced in the House of Representatives of the Philippines.
 The bill would require owners of shopping malls, department stores, and other retail outlets to allow their workers to sit when not attending to customers.
 The law was proposed by Roy Señeres of the Labor Party Philippines.
 Señeres stated that excessive standing is "deleterious to the health of the workers, especially women" as well as "inhuman as only animals like carabaos, cows and horses can endure being on their feet" all day.
 A similar bill was introduce in the Senate of the Philippines by Nancy Binay of the United Nationalist Alliance.